He is everything I crave, all I desperately want—and he is everything I can’t have.

 And from the moment we touch—the passion between us consuming us both—I know that I will never be the same.

 Bonus: This edition includes excerpts from J. Kenner’s Say My Name and Release Me.

-Order Wanted - Story # 1 in the Most Wanted series.
+Wanted is Story # 1 in the Most Wanted series.

 About this StoryPublication Date 01/07/2014 Story Type Book Primary Characters Evan Black Angelina Raine Secondary Characters Tyler Sharp Cole August Katrina "Kat" Laron (Catalina Rhodes) Sloane Watson Series Most Wanted Place in Series Story #1 Genre Contemporary Romance

 I know exactly when my life shifted.
 That precise instant when his eyes met mine and I no longer saw the bland look of familiarity, but danger and fire, lust and hunger.